mahidaCodeTrained/project1-historysamurai/README.md

 ### Future Features

+- In the future when I possibly come back to this project to improve upon it, I would like to add more features.
+- I would like to add transitions through images and transitions and delays on background colors/images through the use of JavaScript.
+- I would like to add more features concerning psuedoclasses to change how elements behave.

 ## User Stories
 1. As a new user, I want to be able to easily navigate through the pages of the website.